 Tags in the Reader

-You can browse any tag that’s not listed, including specific people, places, and things, using the search box in the corner.
+You can add any tag you want, including specific people, places, and things.
 Try adding your hometown, favorite musician, or hobby to try it out.

 Get Your Content to Appear in Tags

 Add up to 15 relevant tags and categories (total) to your posts before you hit publish, and your content will appear on those tag pages.
 Tags and categories should be used to summarize what each post is about.
 For example, if you’re posting a recipe for apple pie, you could tag it with “recipe,” “apple,” and “pie.”
 If you’re having trouble choosing tags, try thinking about what tags you would search for if you wanted to find a similar post.

 If you have published a new post and it isn’t showing up on tag pages for the tags and categories that you’ve used, there are several possible explanations: